-A mobile core network is a central part of the overall mobile network.
-It allows mobile subscribers to get access to the services that they are entitled to use, e.g. international calling.
-The mobile core network is responsible for critical functions such as subscriber profile information, subscriber location, authentication of services and the necessary switching functions for voice and data sessions.
+A mobile core network is a central part of the overall mobile network that allows subscribers to get access to the services that they are entitled to use.
+It is responsible for critical functions such as subscriber profile information, location, service authentication and necessary switching tasks.

 Mobile core network for 2G GSM and 3G UMTS

 When EDGE (Enhanced Data for Global Evolution) was introduced to enhance the existing GPRS networks, it used the same core network architecture.
-The third-generation UMTS networks also use SGSN, GGSN and MSC in the core network.
-The high-level network diagram below shows how the core network architecture looks like for a 2G/3G network using GSM and UMTS.
+Likewise, the third-generation (3G) UMTS networks also use SGSN, GGSN and MSC in the core network.
+The high-level network diagram below shows the core network architecture for a 2G/3G network using GSM and UMTS.

 Mobile core network for 4G LTE

-4G LTE networks introduced additional nodes into the mobile core network architecture.
-The LTE core network is called Evolved Packet Core or EPC and uses the packet-switched technique for mobile data as well as voice calls.
-For packet-switched voice calls, EPC works alongside IMS (IP Multimedia Subsystem) to enable Voice over LTE (VoLTE) calls.
-VoLTE is also sometimes referred to as 4G calling.
-It allows you to not only make high-quality voice calls using IP networks but also seamlessly switch between 4G and WiFi calling so you stay connected when the signal quality isn’t great.
+For packet-switched voice calls and text messages (SMS), EPC works alongside IMS (IP Multimedia Subsystem) to enable 4G calling or Voice over LTE (VoLTE) calls.
+VoLTE allows you to not only make high-quality voice calls using IP networks but also seamlessly switch between 4G and WiFi calling so you stay connected when the signal quality isn’t great.

 5G Core is a future-proof solution that makes use of cloud-based technologies optimised for cloud-native applications.
-The advanced use cases for 5G, e.g. critical IoT services, require ultra-low latency, which 5G Core network will be able to support.
-With a cloud-native core network, the introduction of new services or functionalities can be quicker and more in line with the agile methodologies.
+The advanced use cases for 5G, e.g. critical IoT services, require ultra-low latency, which the 5G Core network will be able to support.
+Moreover, with a cloud-native core network, the introduction of new services or functionalities can be quicker and more in line with agile methodologies.